hyperledger-archives/sawtooth-docs-archive/faq/docker.md

 example: `sudo docker logs validator` display the log for the container named `validator` .

-## I get this error running docker-compose: `ERROR: Version in "./docker-compose.yaml" is unsupported.`
+<h2 id="i-get-error-dc-version-unsupported">I get this error running
+docker-compose: `ERROR: Version in "./docker-compose.yaml" is unsupported.`</h2>

 You may be running an old version of Docker, perhaps from your Linux package manager.
 Instead, install Docker from docker.com.
 Sawtooth